 Clyde Primary School’s commitment to Child Safety

-Clyde Primary School is committed to safety and wellbeing of all children and young people.
-This will be the primary focus of our care and decision-making.
+Clyde Primary School is committed to safety and wellbeing of all children and young people, and has a zero tolerance for child abuse.

 Every person involved in Clyde Primary School has a responsibility to understand the important and specific role he/she plays individually and collectively to ensure that the wellbeing and safety of all children and young people is at the forefront of all they do and every decision they make.